pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 If we then run the clock (e.g. `run!(clock, 20)`), it increments time, the `arrivals` process puts the first item into the queue, the first `server` process can take it and so on.
 The three processes run and are handled by the Julia scheduler asynchronously to the main task (where the `clock` runs in).

-If we don't want to compete our processes against other background tasks handled also by the Julia scheduler, we can speed up things significantly by executing them on another processor core:
+If we don't want to compete our processes against other background tasks handled also by the Julia scheduler on thread 1, we can speed up things significantly by executing them on another processor core:

 ```julia
 onthread(2) do